Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-800-794-5907; TTY: 711.

 The amount of money a physician or supplier charges for a specific medical service or supply.
 Since Medicare and insurance companies usually negotiate lower rates for members, the actual charge is often greater than the "approved amount" that you and Medicare actually pay.

 The governmental organization that administers the Florida State Medicaid Program.

-AEP begins on October 15 and ends on December 7 of every year.
-During AEP, Medicare beneficiaries can enroll, disenroll, or change their Medicare Advantage (MA) plan, Medicare Advantage and Prescription Drug plan (MAPD), prescription drug plan (PDP) or return to Original Medicare.
-Elections made during AEP are effective on January 1 of the following year.
+AEP begins October 15 and ends December 7 every year.
+During AEP, Medicare beneficiaries can enroll, disenroll, or change their Medicare Advantage (MA) plan, Medicare Advantage and Prescription Drug plan (MAPD), prescription drug plan (PDP), or return to Original Medicare.
+Elections made during AEP are effective January 1 of the following year.

-The Centers for Medicare & Medicaid Services (CMS) mandates notification of yearly plan benefit changes be sent to enrolled members.
-This notification is mailed to enrolled members each year before the Annual Election Period begins and it explains any changes in plan benefits, services and costs for the next calendar year.
-It also provides instructions and important deadlines for changing plans as well as other helpful information.
+The Centers for Medicare & Medicaid Services (CMS) mandates that health plans notify enrolled members by mail information about yearly plan benefit changes.
+CarePlus mails this information to our enrolled members each year before the Annual Election Period begins.
+This information explains any changes in plan benefits, services, and costs for the next calendar year; the information also provides instructions and important deadlines for changing plans and other helpful information.

-A person who is eligible to have health insurance through the Medicare or Medicaid program.
+A person eligible for health insurance through the Medicare or Medicaid program.

-The care, items, and services covered by an insurance plan.
+The care, items, and services that a health plan covers.

 A very serious and costly health condition that could be life-threatening or cause life-long disability.
 The cost of medical services for this type of condition could cause you financial hardship if you are not properly insured.